adhi729/test-app/README.md

 All the necessary data to get started with this project already exists.
 Please have a look at current implementation of the  Registration form.

-Running `npm start` should start `localhost:3000` with the following page.
+Running `npm start` should fire up `localhost:3000` with the following page.

 ![current Homepage](https://github.com/adhi729/test-app/blob/master/src/images/Current%20Homepage.png)